Scunthorpe United F.C.: 1987–1997: New home, new horizons

-In 1988 Scunthorpe United became the first English football club in the modern era to move to a new, purpose-built stadium, Glanford Park.
-While preparations for the new ground were under way, the club's final season at the Old Show Ground very nearly yielded success as United qualified for the Division Four play-offs under the management of Mick Buxton.
-However, the Iron lose 3–2 on aggregate to Torquay United in the semi-final.
+In 1988 Scunthorpe United moved to a new, purpose-built stadium, Glanford Park.
+While preparations for the new ground were under way, the club qualified for the Division Four play-offs under Mick Buxton in their final season at the Old Show Ground.
+However, the club lost 3–2 on aggregate to Torquay United in the semi-final.
 The second leg of this semi-final was the last game played at the Old Show Ground, with Steve Lister being the last player to score at the ground.

 The club's first season at Glanford Park ended in another play-off semi-final defeat, 5–1 on aggregate to Wrexham.
-Further play-off failure occurred in 1991 as the Iron lost to 3–2 on aggregate to Blackpool in the semi-final under Buxton's replacement, Bill Green.
-Finally, in 1992 the club made it to the Fourth Division play-off final at Wembley, but lost 4–3 to Blackpool in a penalty shootout.
+In 1991 the Iron lost to 3–2 on aggregate to Blackpool in another play-off semi-final under Buxton's replacement, Bill Green.
+In 1992, the club qualified for the Fourth Division play-off final at Wembley Stadium, but lost 4–3 to Blackpool in a penalty shootout.
 This was the club's first appearance at Wembley.

 The following four seasons saw United sit consistently in the middle of the now Third Division table under a succession of managers, namely Richard Money and David Moore.
-Mick Buxton made a surprise return to the club as manager following Moore's sacking in 1996.
+Mick Buxton made a return to the club as manager following Moore's sacking in 1996.

 1997–2010: The Brian Laws and Nigel Adkins era

 In February 1997, Brian Laws was appointed manager.
-In 1997–98, his first full season in charge, the Iron finished one point outside the play-offs.
-The following season, the club finished fourth in Division Three.
-This ensured qualification for the play-offs, which they won after a 3–2 aggregate win in the semi-finals over Swansea City and a 1–0 win over Leyton Orient in the final at Wembley.
+In 1997–98, his first full season in charge, the club finished one point outside the play-offs.
+The following season, the club finished fourth in Division Three, qualifying for the play-offs, which they won following a 3–2 aggregate win in the semi-finals over Swansea City and a 1–0 win over Leyton Orient in the final at Wembley.
 They were unable to maintain their Division Two status the following season, finishing in 23rd place.

-Laws guided the Iron to their second play-off position finish during the 2002–03 season, with the club finishing in 5th place.
-However, Scunthorpe were ultimately denied by their county rivals Lincoln City, losing the semi-finals 6–3 on aggregate.
-On 25 March 2004, Laws was sacked from his position as Scunthorpe United manager after a poor run of results saw the Iron sitting just 6 points above the Division Three relegation zone.
-However, only three weeks later, it was announced that Laws had been reinstated as the manager of the Iron after a boardroom shake-up.
-Ultimately, the Iron finished four points ahead of the relegation zone, finishing 22nd.
+Laws guided the Iron to their second play-off finish during the 2002–03 season, with the club finishing in 5th place.
+However, Scunthorpe were ultimately denied promotion by their county rivals Lincoln City, losing the semi-finals 6–3 on aggregate.
+On 25 March 2004, Laws was sacked as Scunthorpe United manager after a poor run of results saw the Iron sitting just 6 points above relegation in Division Three.
+However, three weeks later, it was announced that Laws had been reinstated as manager after a boardroom shake-up.
+The club finished the season four points ahead of the relegation zone in 22nd place.